MelodicDrumstep/High-Performance-Algos-Data-Structures/division/README.md

 And if the static variable has not been initialized, we jump here.
 And we call "__cxa_guard_acquire" / "__cxa_guard_release" function pair to ensure thread safety.
 Then we compute the value of the static variable.

 Therefore, the "div" instruction is only executed once and not executed in the critical path.
 In this way we can achieve better performance than naive integer division.
-(And in my test cases, only Barrett Reduction is better than naive way)

 ## References